-This course is designed to expose students to a broad range of readings and topics they would probably not otherwise encounter in high school, but which forms the foundation of Western culture.
-As such it contains a curious mixture of the familiar and the strange.
-All the original works we read in this course (i.e., except for critical works) antedate modern English, and so we have to read them in translation.
-But they also antedate many modern sensibilities, and contain ideas or presuppositions that cannot be translated, but which need to be understood on their own terms.
-Some of these will be comfortably familiar; while others will challenge a student to stretch his or her imagination in ways that may well be difficult.
-It is a hard course, involving a lot of work, but I trust most students will find it rewarding, at least in retrospect.
+This course is designed to expose students to a wide variety of readings and topics they would probably not otherwise encounter in high school, and many do not encounter in college either.
+They collectively form at least part of the foundation of Western culture.
+As such the course contains a curious mixture of the familiar and the strange.
+An obvious problem is that all the original works we read in this course (i.e., except for critical works) antedate modern English, and so we have to read them in translation.
+But less obvious — and more subtly tricky — is the fact that they also antedate many modern sensibilities, contain ideas or presuppositions that cannot be translated, but need to be understood on their own terms.
+Some of these will be comfortably familiar; others will challenge students to stretch their imaginations in ways that may well be difficult.
+It is a challenging course, involving a lot of work, but students willing to do the work typically find it rewarding.
+It also will help considerably to contextualize what students are learning in Latin or Greek.

 I have tried to follow a few structural principles in assembling the course: